 Amazon partners with NULM to empower self-help groups

-E-commerce giant Amazon has tied-up with the Ministry of Housing and Urban Affairs under the National Urban Livelihoods Mission to train, support and provide market access to artisans and self-help groups (SHGs) with the aim of helping small businesses in exploring wide markets through the platform.
+E-commerce giant Amazon has tied-up with the Ministry of Housing and Urban Affairs under the Deendayal Antyodaya Yojana-National Urban Livelihoods Mission to train, support and provide market access to artisans and self-help groups (SHGs) with the aim of helping small businesses in exploring wide markets through the platform.
 In the first phase, 2,500 products will be on sale from March 28, said Durga Shankar Mishra, Secretary, Ministry of Housing and Urban Affairs.
-In phase one, 24 states, 40 clusters and 350 self help groups have been enrolled which have the potential to generate around Rs 45 crore in the next one year.
+In phase one, 24 states, 40 clusters, and 350 self-help groups have been enrolled which have the potential to generate around Rs 45 crore in the next one year.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)